-Cyberbullying is bullying someone by using an electronic medium such as social media, SMS, messaging app or email to harass or intimidate a victim.
+Cyberbullying is bullying someone by using an electronic medium such as social media, SMS, messaging app, or email to harass or intimidate a victim.
 Cyberbullying is more frequent in children, but some high school or even college kids experience it.
-Easy access to anonymous messaging apps also influence teenagers to bully someone without identifying himself, and it makes it very difficult for victim to identify who is doing it.
+Easy access to anonymous messaging apps also influence teenagers to bully someone without identifying themselves, and it makes it very difficult for the victim to identify who is doing it.

 How to protect yourself from Cyberbullying?

-Cyber bully may have begun for many reasons, but as a victim, you may not know why and how it started.
+Cyberbully may have begun for many reasons, but as a victim, you may not know why and how it started.
 It could be from hatred, jealousy or maybe for reasons you may never expect.
-Some people get mad for small things, and those minor things can turn into something major.
+Some people get mad at small things, and those minor things can turn into something major.
 To protect yourself from cyberbullying, you treat others just like how you want to be treated.
-When you see bullying, help the victim by being kind and be able to stand up for that person just like you hope others to do the same if you become a victim of cyber bully.
+When you see bullying, help the victim by being kind and be able to stand up for that person just like you hope others to do the same if you become a victim of a cyberbully.

 The fact that anyone can disguise themselves and craft hateful messages to distress and aggravate the victims without any accountability is mind-boggling.
 Hiding behind a scene with anonymity to send hurtful messages is a loser, but young adults don't often realize such cowardly action is a crime.